EricRohlfs/FortifyCompare/README.rst

   `pip install fortify_compare`

 - put the two fortify files in a folder.
-- download the runner.py file into the same folder
+- download the runner.py file from this site into the same folder as the files
 - run the following command:

   `python runner.py file_name_old file_name_new`